MuffinTrap/mtek-gdl/README.md

 - Add the folder <code>C:\msys64\ucrt64\bin</code> to System PATH on windows.
 That way windows will look there for the dll files when running your executable.

 #### These are the dll files that the program needs to run.
 You need to include these files when you release your executable.
+There is a ready made copy_dll_files.bat file that does this in example_project/windows_release/
 - libgcc_s_seh-1.dll
 - libfreeglut.dll
 - libopenal-1.dll